 SDG 2 aims to “end hunger, achieve food security and improved nutrition and promote sustainable agriculture”

 Achieving food security worldwide can either serve as a barrier or an accelerator for migration within and between countries.
-While migration can increase food security in areas of origin through remittances, migrants themselves can be at risk of food insecurity on their migration journey and in destination areas.
+Migration can increase food security in areas of origin, e.g. through remittances (WFP, 2023).
+Nevertheless, migrants may themselves be at risk of food insecurity on their migration journey and in destination areas.
 Food security contributes to the desire to migrate, but does not necessarily increase rates of migration.

 At the same time, migrants are often key agricultural workers throughout the world, getting food on our tables.
 Migrants make up a disproportionate share of seasonal farm and agricultural workers, fruit pickers, store owners and food stall operators, food transporters and warehouse operatives, etc. In Italy alone, 27% of the documented agricultural workforce are migrants (European Parliament, 2021).
 Many countries have specific employment visas for these key sectors, and food chains rely on mobility.